Pull to refresh

 A rare wave of senior departures through early 2026 exposes Apple's vulnerabilities in AI, design, and policy — and raises questions about life after Tim Cook.

-Johny Srouji, the architect of Apple’s in-house silicon, quashed rumors of his departure in December 2025 by reaffirming his commitment to the company.
-However, Apple continued losing AI researchers and a top Siri executive to Meta, Google DeepMind, and startups through January 2026, amid ongoing Siri delays into spring 2026.
-These developments, following COO Jeff Williams’ retirement, fuel speculation about Cook’s succession and underscore a managed transition into a post-Cook, AI-first era.
+Johny Srouji, the architect of Apple's in-house silicon, reaffirmed his commitment to the company in December.
+Apple, however, continued losing AI researchers and a top Siri executive to Meta, Google DeepMind, and startups through January 2026 — with Siri delays extending into spring 2026.
+These departures, following COO Jeff Williams' retirement, raise questions about Cook's succession and point to an AI-focused shift.

 Top executives exiting or announcing retirement in late 2025-early 2026